Michel Rouquette

-Michel Rouquette (born 26 August 1950 in France) is a French retired footballer who last worked as head coach of Al-Gharafa SC in Qatar.
+Michel Rouquette (born 26 August 1950) is a French retired footballer who last worked as head coach of Al-Gharafa SC in Qatar.

 Career

 Rouquette started his senior career with RC Épernay Champagne.
 In 1974, he signed for AS Monaco in the French Ligue 1, where he made one-hundred and thirteen appearances and scored twenty goals.
 After that, he played for MArtigues and USM Romilly.